haseeb-cb/fundamentals-of-gis/Content/1_Theory.md

 ## Spatial data sources

 Spatial data is available through various sources, some of which are restricted, but a good amount is freely available.
-Common providers of spatial data are governmental institutions
+Common providers of spatial data are governmental institutions, local governments(cities and municipalities), education institutes,

 - Data sources
 - Data source methods